 We want people to have a good experience so performance, or how well your World runs on VR headsets, matters immensely.
 Our World Building system is designed for great performance for most common use cases.
 If you're looking to go the extra mile to maximize Presence, this guide is for you.
 Altspace aspires to support every hardware platform so while we encourage World Builders to push the limits, for public Worlds we recommend you target the Oculus Go.
-GearVR and Daydream are similar to the Go.
+GearVR is similar to the Go.
 Oculus Quest is marginally better than the Go and any PC-based platform like Windows Mixed Reality, Oculus Rift, or HTC Vive will be much more powerful than the Go.
 To keep it simple, if your World runs well on a Go, it's probably great for Altspace.

 Tools and Measurement

 Administrator Diagnostics is an offline tool available on our website, altvr.com.
 If you navigate to Worlds > My Worlds, find your World, and click “Diagnostics”, you will see something like this:

 These are not requirements, merely guidelines, because performance depends not only on how many Objects you have but also how they are arranged.
 For example, if you have 500 objects but they are spread out over 2 kilometers, the performance will probably be fine.
 However, if you put the same 500 objects into a tightly packed area, you will likely see problems.
 That’s because performance depends on what's within a person's Field of View.
 The best way to test is to hop into Altspace and teleport around your World.
 If you notice any glitching or feel any discomfort, those are problem spots you'll want to investigate.